MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 > [!IMPORTANT]
 > These operational events aren't generated when a kernel debugger is attached and enabled on a system.

 If a plug-in or driver contains Shared Sections, Event 3066 is logged with Event 3065.
-Removing the Shared Sections should prevent both the events from occurring unless the plug-in doesn't meet the Microsoft signing level requirements.
+Removing the Shared Sections should prevent both events from occurring unless the plug-in doesn't meet the Microsoft signing level requirements.

-### Enable the audit mode for LSASS.exe on multiple computers
+### Enable audit mode for LSASS.exe on multiple computers

 To enable audit mode for multiple computers in a domain, you can use the Registry Client-Side Extension for Group Policy to deploy the LSASS.exe audit-level registry value.
 You need to modify the **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\LSASS.exe** registry key.